lubnaonline228/Bangladeshi-Flower-Recognition/index.md

 ---

 # An Image Recognition Model
-This application can classify 10 Different Types of Flowers, like: </br>
+This application can classify 10 Different Types of Flowers, like: <br>
 1. Beli
 2. Gada
 3. Joba